Article I: Name

 Article VIII: Election to Officers

 A. The President, with the approval of the Executive Committee, will appoint in February of each year a Nominating Committee.
 The Nominating Committee shall be composed of no fewer than three (3) members of the Society.
 The Nominating Committee will present to the President the name of at least one candidate for each of the fifteen (15) positions.
-In the April Newsletter and at the April meeting of the Society, these nominations will be presented to the Membership.
+In the April Newsletter and at the April meeting of the Society, these nominations will be presented to the Members.
 Additional nominations will be solicited at that time.
 The next day the candidates will be announced on the website.

 B. An election of new Society Officers by secret electronic ballot will be conducted for two weeks during the month of May.
 A simple majority of those votes cast shall decide the winner when there is more than one candidate.
 The results will be announced by the President, to all candidates before announcement both online and at the next Dinner meeting.